cangzhang/champ-r/README.md

 1. Run ChampR as **administrator**
 1. Choose the **installation folder** of League of Legends
 1. Select data sources
-1. Hit `Import` button
+1. Hit the `Import` button
 1. You can find them in the shop menu when playing game

 ### Apply Runes

 1. Run ChampR as **administrator**
 1. Choose the **installation folder** of League of Legends
-1. Start pvp game, the rune popup would show in the screen
+1. Start the pvp game, and the rune popup would show on the screen
-1. Press `Apply` icon
+1. Press the `Apply` icon

 ## FAQ